-The EventReporter client comes with multiple languages ready to go.
-Out of the box English, French, German, Spanish and Japanese are supported.
+The MonitorWare Agent client comes with multiple languages ready to go.
+Out of the box, English, French and German are supported.
+Other languages will be added shortly.
 Languages can be switched instantly.
-Language settings are specific to a user.
+Language settings are user-specific; so multiple users on the same machine can use different languages.